Skip to main content

 Hall Building, Room H-1220

-Maxime Coulombe’s research lies at the intersection of political behaviour and social psychology, with a specific focus on how attitudes and behaviour processes play in Canada and comparative contexts.
-He is broadly interested in questions on elections, public opinion, immigration, political participation, social norms, Canadian politics, voting rules, and electoral reform.
+Maxime Coulombe’s research lies at the intersection of political behaviour and social psychology, with a specific focus on Canada and comparative contexts.
+He is broadly interested in questions on public opinion, immigration, elections, and political participation.

 Back to top